 This was our choice on our first visit, and we loved it!

 While we were intrigued by the original features of this historical ship, it was Capitan Sam’s knowledge, fascinating stories, and entertaining manner that made our tour so memorable.
-His wealth of general knowledge and history shines through stories from his 20 years on the river, which date back over 100 years.
+His wealth of general knowledge and history shines through stories from his 20 years on the river.

 The Motor Vessel Wairoa currently runs two-hour tours on weekdays that travel about 12km upstream before returning.
 There is both covered and open seating and a toilet onboard.